Are 3 blighted buildings in Alex historic?

-ALEXANDRIA — Alexandria City Council is again seeking $383,000 in funds from the Indiana Office of Community and Rural Affairs to demolish three blighted buildings as March 20 meeting at City Hall.
+ALEXANDRIA — Alexandria City Council is again seeking $383,000 in funds from the Indiana Office of Community and Rural Affairs to demolish three blighted buildings.

 The buildings are near Washington and Canal streets.
 The council sought the same money previously, but the council hit a snag in December.